-Fayetteville High School juniors and seniors are eligible to dual enroll in courses at Motlow State Community College or TCAT @ Lincoln Central Academy.
+Fayetteville High School juniors and seniors are eligible to dual enroll in courses at Motlow State Community College.
 Certain eligibility criteria apply.
-These courses may enhance one's program of study or elective focus and may count as both high school and college credit.
+These courses may enhance one's program of study or elective focus and my count as both high school and college credit.
 Currently, based on the availability of funds through the TN Education Lottery Scholarship program, tuition may be partially or totally funded through the Dual Enrollment Grant.
 Students who take Dual Enrollment classes will be given a four (4) point addition to each semester grade (with a 100 point cap).